-A typical version explains how the tennis ball car door hack supposedly works:
+A typical text version explained how the tennis ball car door hack supposedly worked:

 One of the most frustrating things you can do is lock your keys in your car.
 You know you do it almost the second it happens.
 Your options are pretty much limited to calling a tow service to come unlock it (with someone else's phone of course, because your is locked in the car), trying to use a coat hanger, because that almost never works anyway, or get a ride home to get the other set of keys in your locked house.

 If none of those sound appealing, you might want to give this a try.
 Take a tennis ball, puncture a small hole in it.
 Place the hole of the ball over the keyhole and using both hands, press the ball very hard.
 The air inside the ball forces the locking mechanism open and your car becomes unlocked.

 An immediate red flag of nonsense was apparent if readers clicked through to view the embedded video on YouTube, which was prefaced with the clause that the advice was intended for "innocent women only":

 The video showed a vehicle being locked with a key fob before advising female viewers on how to make a "magic" tennis ball for lost keys.
 The clip instructed women to keep the ball in their purses at all times (instead of just an extra set of keys) and explained how the hack purportedly worked:

 Given that this clip was circulating as early as 2007, its claims rendered the entire prospect of locking one's vehicle moot.
 If unlocking any car were as simple as making the equivalent of a universal master key by burning a hole in a tennis ball, unscrupulous thieves needed only to invest in a can of tennis balls to break in to any and all cars at their leisure.
 Yet in the years since 2007, car break-ins haven't hugely increased.